A Patient’s Guide to Viscosupplementation for Osteoarthritis of the Knee

 A healthy knee contains about 2 milliliters of synovial fluid and a hyaluronic acid concentration of 2.5 to 4.0 milligrams per milliliter.
 Patients with knee OA have one-half to one-third less hyaluronic acid than normal.

 The missing hyaluronic acid changes the viscosity (the stickiness) and the elasticity of the synovial fluid.
-That’s a problem because the viscosity of the synovial fluid is thought to help maintain normal joint lubrication and to protect the joint from shock and strain.
+That’s a problem because the viscosity of the synovial fluid is thought to help maintain normal joint lubrication and protect the joint from shock and strain.
 When there are reduced levels of hyaluronic acid, the joint may be more susceptible to injury.
 So viscosupplementation (injecting hyaluronic acid into the joint)is used in an effort to make the osteoarthritic synovial fluid more like healthy synovial fluid.

 The idea behind hyaluronic acid injections is fairly simple.
 Since the synovial fluid in osteoarthritic patients is low in hyaluronic acid, the injections are intended to boost the level.